 Compulsive Sexual Behaviors

 Compulsive sexual behavior may involve a commonly enjoyable sexual experience (for example, self-stimulation) that becomes an obsession and becomes disruptive or harmful to you or others.
 Other compulsive sexual behaviors are outside the bounds of commonly accepted conduct (for example, paying for sex or having extramarital affairs) and cause distress.
-And these behaviors could have negative consequences.
+All these behaviors could have negative consequences.

 Types of Compulsive Sexual Behaviors